WJOB (AM): Early years

-The WJOB era
+WJOB

-It remained at that address until the station was sold to O.E.
-Richardson, Fred L. Adair, and Robert C. Adair, and the callsign was changed to the present WJOB on October 7, 1940.
-The new owners then moved the main studios to 449 State Street, above the Millikan Building, across from the Edward C. Minas Department Store, and the name of the corporation was changed to The South Shore Broadcasting Corporation.
+The station was sold to O.E.
+Richardson, Fred L. Adair, and Robert C. Adair, and the call sign was changed to WJOB on October 7, 1940.
+The new owners moved the main studios to 449 State Street, above the Millikan Building, across from the Edward C. Minas Department Store, and the name of the corporation was changed to The South Shore Broadcasting Corporation.

-It was during this time, that the station grew in popularity offering a variety of programming under the leadership of Sam Weller as the Programming Director.
+The station grew in popularity offering a variety of programming under the leadership of Sam Weller as the Programming Director.
 Some of the programs offered were the Happy Hour, which had a membership of 1,200 young members and was broadcast every Saturday morning from 10:30 to 11:30 under the direction of Mrs. O.E.
 Richardson, the wife of one of the owners.
-The new programming schedule was also included interesting programs in five foreign languages, including Eddie Oskierko of the Polish Musical Varieties Program, Cornelius Szakatis, of the Hungarian Hour, John Babinec of the Slovac Hour, Stella Lutefisk directing the Greek Hour, and Gilbert Vasquez as the director of the Spanish Program.
+The new programming schedule was also included programs in five foreign languages, including Eddie Oskierko of the Polish Musical Varieties Program, Cornelius Szakatis, of the Hungarian Hour, John Babinec of the Slovac Hour, Stella Lutefisk directing the Greek Hour, and Gilbert Vasquez as the director of the Spanish Program.

-Included in this schedule of programming were Eddie Honesty of the "Rockin-In-Rhythm" program, the first black program on WJOB heard every Wednesday from 3:15 to 4 o’clock and also Saturday afternoons from 2 to 3 o’clock.
+Included in this schedule of programming were Eddie Honesty of the "Rockin-In-Rhythm" program, the first black program on WJOB heard every Wednesday from 3:15 to 4 o'clock and also Saturday afternoons from 2 to 3 o'clock.
 Paul E. X. Brown, the only black newscaster in the country, was heard every Sunday at 10 a.m.
 Included in the programming were the Rev. Odell Reed, who conducted his services from 4635 State Street in Chicago, the first remote broadcast of radio station WJOB.
 Also included were Rev. William Carr and Clarence Parsons, with the Royal Quartet singing the well loved Negro spirituals.

-One of the most popular shows of that era was the Sun-Dodgers show which featured daily from Midnight until 4 a.m. with Wayne Osborne as the announcer and Dave Erickson as its director.
-Not to be outdone, Women's programming was conducted by Miss Kitty Blake who produced the “It Happened in Hammond” program daily at 11:15 a.m. and Frances Benson read stories for children each Friday at 1:15 p.m.
-Also featured at the time were all Lake County High Schools who took part in the “High Schools On Parade Program” heard every Thursday.
+One of the most popular shows of that era was the Sun-Dodgers show which featured daily from midnight until 4 a.m. with Wayne Osborne as the announcer and Dave Erickson as its director.
+Women's programming was conducted by Miss Kitty Blake, who produced the “It Happened in Hammond” program daily at 11:15 a.m., and Frances Benson, who read stories for children each Friday at 1:15 p.m.
+Also featured were all Lake County High Schools who took part in the “High Schools On Parade Program”, heard every Thursday.

-The station remained at 449 State Street in downtown Hammond until May 5, 1956, when it erected a new tower and broadcasting facility at 6405 Olcott Avenue in the Woodmar section of Hammond where it remains there still today.
-In comportment with the information above, on YouTube one can listen to a 1959 broadcast of polka legend Li'l Wally Walter Jagiello performing at Club 505 in Hegewisch as aired on WJOB.
+The station remained at 449 State Street in downtown Hammond until May 5, 1956, when it erected a new transmitter tower and broadcasting facility at 6405 Olcott Avenue in the Woodmar section of Hammond, where it remains today.
+A YouTube video features a 1959 broadcast of polka legend Li'l Wally Walter Jagiello performing at Club 505 in Hegewisch as aired on WJOB.